Type A and Type B personality theory: Type A

 Type A people were said to be hasty, impatient, impulsive, hyperalert, potentially hostile, and angry.
 Research has also shown that Type A personalities may use certain defenses or ways of dealing with reality to avoid difficult realizations.
 For example, one study found that those with Type A personality are more likely to show higher levels of denial than Type B in stressful situations.

 There are two main methods to assessing Type A behavior, the first being a structured interview (SI) developed by Friedman and Rosenman, and the second being the Jenkins Activity Survey (JAS).
 The SI assessment involves an interviewer's measuring a person's emotional, nonverbal, and verbal responses (expressive style).
 The JAS involves a self-questionnaire with three main categories: Speed and Impatience, Job Involvement, and Hard-Driving Competitiveness.

 Individuals with Type A personalities have often been linked to higher rates of coronary heart disease, higher morbidity rates, and other undesirable physical outcomes due to their higher levels of stress, impatience, and competitiveness.

+Early studies linked Type A behavior to heart disease, but later research found that this connection was overstated.
+More recent findings suggest that traits like hostility, anger, and chronic stress, rather than Type A, are more strongly linked to health risks.
+As a result, hostility is now considered the more important factor in understanding these outcomes.
+Today, the Type A and Type B framework is mainly discussed in historical and educational contexts rather than used as a primary tool in personality research.